-- 132. TRAINING AIDS. a.
+126. TRAINING AIDS. a.
 General.
-Training aids should be used to supplement practical work on the rocks, not as a substitute for it. - b.
+Training aids should be used to supplement practical work on the rocks, not as a substitute for it.

+b.
 Training films.
 Training films and film strips should be used primarily for orientation.
-In the absence of appropriate films, lectures supplemented by posters are an adequate expedient. - c.
+In the absence of appropriate films, lectures supplemented by posters are an adequate expedient.

+c.
 Belay tower.
 (1) Function.
 Cliffs suitable for safe holding of severe practice falls are seldom available.
-The belay tower (fig. 27) will accommodate six classes, two ropes being used concurrently on each face. - (2) Number.
-Enough belay towers should be built to accommodate one-third of all classes at one time. - (3) Employment. (a) Faller ties into end of climbing rope with bowline on a coil under buttocks.
-Number of loops on coil is changed periodically to distribute wear on rope. - (b) Belayer ties in on end of ropes using bowline, assumes desired position, and anchors with bight of climbing rope to eye-bolt in anchor plate. - (c) Instructor takes position on top of tower between belayers where he can see fallers and belayers. - (d) Practice falls progress in severity until the belayer holds, to the instructor's satisfaction, falls of 4 feet (measured by the amount of slack accumulated by the faller prior to his fall) for the sitting and the standing positions. - (e) Faller and belayer change over and procedure is repeated until entire class has received instruction. - (f) Unoccupied students may learn rope signals while rehearsing rope management for slow-motion, simulated falls. - (g) Rope signals will be used throughout practice fall instruction, excepting as a warning for a fall, which will be "Fall."
+The belay tower (fig. 47) will accommodate six classes, two ropes being used concurrently on each face.

+(2) Number.
+Enough belay towers should be built to accommodate one-third of all classes at one time.

+(3) Employment (a) Faller ties into end of climbing rope with bowline on a coil under buttocks.
+Number of loops on coil is changed periodically to distribute wear on rope.

+(b) Belayer ties in on end of ropes using bowline, assumes desired position, and anchors with bight of climbing rope to eye-bolt in anchor plate.

+(c) Instructor takes position on top of tower between belayers where he can see fallers and belayers.

+(d) Practice falls progress in severity until the belayer holds, to the instructor's satisfaction, falls of 4 feet (measured by the amount of slack accumulated by the faller prior to his fall) for sitting and standing positions.
-- (h) The training company is divided into two groups, each using the belay tower and vicinity for $\frac{1}{2}$ day. - (i) Each group is divided into three smaller groups, two of which may practice falls at one time.
-The third group receives instruction in knot tying.
-Knot tying groups change every 80 minutes.

-Figure 27.
+Figure 47.
 Belay tower.